Conditions it supports:

 Hypertonic pelvic floor muscles and scarring can lead to pain.
 Dyspareunia (painful intercourse) can be addressed with pelvic floor PT, as well as the inability to tolerate tampons, and GYN exams.
 Scar mobilizations and trigger point release with gentle stretching help reduce tension in the tissue.
 These clients are instructed to avoid Kegels and work on downtraining their muscles to reduce tension and pain.

-There are many factors that play into pelvic floor pain, dysfunction, and sexual dysfunction.
+There are many factors that play into pelvic floor pain and dysfunction.
 Physiological (nerves, muscle, fascia, circulation), psychological, and social factors need to be addressed and pelvic floor physical therapy can play an important role in your overall care.
-Sexual dysfunction in men includes pain post-ejaculation, premature ejaculation, difficulty reaching climax, difficulty maintaining an erection, pelvic pain, and reduced sensation.
 Causes can include infection, trauma, repeated compression, central and peripheral sensitization, bony misalignment, pelvic floor overactivity, or under activity.
 There may also be complaints of bowel and bladder symptoms.
 Treatment varies based on what the root of the dysfunction is, and doing the wrong exercises, such as Kegels or pelvic floor muscle training, when you have an overactive pelvic floor can worsen symptoms.
 This is why assessment and a treatment plan from a trained pelvic floor physical therapist is important.
 Treatment can include manual therapy, postural re-education, motor control training, movement training, patient education, bowel or bladder training, and activity modification.

 Pelvic Floor Muscles And Their Functions